At Bitch, we’re always looking for pitches that speak to feminist responses to pop culture.

 We also feature film, music, and book reviews.
 If there's a review up your sleeve, pitch it our way (no full draft submissions, please), keeping in mind the magazine's release date and the timeliness of your review.
 If you're interested in being added to our regular roster of reviewers, contact our creative and editorial director with writing samples.
 We now have special sidebars for these features as well

-Payment is $200 for features, $100 for dispatches, and $40 for Department of Everything pieces.
+Payment varies but is generally $200 for features, $100 for dispatches, and $40 for Department of Everything pieces.
 All of our writers are paid.
 Please send all materials to [email protected].
 The subject line of your pitch email should include the issue theme and the section of the magazine that best fits your pitch (Chaos: Feature pitch).
 We do not accept submissions or pitches through the mail.

 Our themes are intended to be nonexclusive jumping-off points rather than limiting factors, and below we've included a few key words that may help along your fabulous brainstorms.
 We encourage you not to interpret the themes too literally, and in fact to go ahead and interpret them as loosely as you wish.
 Furthermore, if you have an idea you think is right for us but that fits no theme, go ahead and pitch it anyway.